paolotremadio/homebridge-automation-delayed-trigger/README.md

 ```

 This accessory will create a fake switch and a fake motion sensors.
 Turning the switch on will start a timer for X seconds (set by the `delay` config option, in milliseconds).
-When the timer ends, the sensor will detect a movement and the switch will turn off.
+When the timer ends, the sensor will detect a movement.
 Turning off the switch will stop the timer.

 # Example: Trigger a scene if the door is left open
 1. Create accessory